 Koepala is more than a design agency as the team experience comes from catering and retail businesses.
 Hence they really understand the industry.

-Koepala is due to launch during the first quarter 2019 with a partner in Finland.
+Koepala is due to international launch during the Autumn 2020 together with the local partners in Europe.

 Janne is a creative professional with entrepreneurial spirit holding Bachelor´s Degree both in Food Technology and Packaging Design.
 He has worked in international packaging design project with many food and packaging manufacturing companies such as Amcor Flexibles, A&R Carton, Huhtamaki and Pyroll Group as well as with dairy and confectionery companies in the Nordic region, Russia and UAE.